Synonyms: Axon peptide 108 conjugated to KLH

 This is an active vaccine designed to elicit an immune response against pathologically modified forms of tau protein.
 The approach was inspired by research on tau cleavage generating N-terminally truncated fragments (Feb 2013 news; Paholikova et al., 2015).

-In May 2013, Axon Neuroscience began a first-in-man Phase 1 trial at three sites in Austria to evaluate AADvac-1 in 30 patients with mild to moderate Alzheimer’s disease.
+In May 2013, Axon Neuroscience began a first-in-man Phase 1 trial at four sites in Austria to evaluate AADvac1 in 30 patients with mild to moderate Alzheimer’s disease.
 Three subcutaneous, monthly injections of a single dose were assessed for safety, tolerability, and immunogenicity; some exploratory assessment of cognition was also done.
-A three-month, double-blind, randomized phase was followed by another three months of open-label observation for a total of six injections.
+A three-month, double-blind, placebo-controlled phase was followed by another three months of open-label monthly dosing.
+The treatment group received a total of six injections; placebo participants received three.
 After that, patients could enroll in a follow-up study lasting a further 18 months.
+By the end, 25 participants had received a total of six monthly injections plus one or two booster shots.

 At the July 2015 AAIC conference, the company announced results.
-Twenty-four patients had been randomized to AADvac-1, six to placebo, according to Reinhold Schmidt of the University of Graz.
+Twenty-four patients had been randomized to AADvac-1 and six to placebo, according to Reinhold Schmidt of the University of Graz.
 Two withdrew due to adverse events, of which one—a viral infection followed by epileptic seizure—was considered to be possibly related to the study medication.
-Overall, AADvac-1 in this study was safe and well-tolerated, Schmidt said.
-In a majority of participants, the vaccine induced increasing antibody titers with repeat injections.
+Overall, AADvac1 in this study was safe and well-tolerated, Schmidt said.
+In a majority of participants, repeat injections induced increasing antibody titers.
+Sera from immunized patients reacted with pathological tau from human brain.
 Mean ADAS-cog scores remained stable over six months.
+The results were later published (Novak et al., 2017).

-In March 2016, a 24-month Phase 2 safety trial in mild to moderate AD began to enroll 185 patients with mild to moderate AD and an MRI consistent with this diagnosis.
-This trial is not ascertaining the presence of amyloid or tau pathology at study entry.
-The study compares eight subcutaneous injections of 40 micrograms of vaccine with the adjuvant aluminum hydroxide to placebo.
+In March 2016, a 24-month Phase 2 safety trial began enrolling 185 patients with mild to moderate AD and an MRI consistent with this diagnosis.
+Initially, the inclusion criteria included indications of medial temporal lobe atrophy; during the study the criteria were changed to medial temporal lobe atrophy and/or a positive AD biomarker profile of amyloid and tau in CSF.
+The study lists 30 exclusion criteria.
+It compares 11 subcutaneous injections of 40 micrograms of vaccine with the adjuvant aluminum hydroxide to placebo.
 The primary outcome is safety; secondary outcomes include cognitive and clinical batteries as well a measure of immunogenicity.
 FDG PET, MRI volumetry, and CSF biochemistry constitute exploratory outcomes.
-This study lists 30 exclusion criteria.
-It is being conducted in Austria, the Czech Republic, Slovakia, and Sweden, and is slated to run until February 2019.
+The study was conducted in Austria, the Czech Republic, Germany, Poland, Romania, Slovakia, Slovenia, and Sweden, and was slated to run until February 2019.

-In June 2017, Axon Neuroscience started a two-year, open-label Phase 1 pilot trial of two doses of AADvac-1 in 30 people with non-fluent/agrammatic variant primary progressive aphasia (PPA) between the ages of 18 and 85.
-Participants receive either 40 or 160 micrograms of AADvac-1 in a series of six subcutaneous injections spaced six weeks apart, followed by five booster shots spaced 13 weeks apart.
-Primary outcomes include adverse events and measures of immunogenicity such as anti-AADvac-1 antibody titer and subclass.
-Secondary outcomes include change in CSF biomarkers such as neurogranin, phosphorylated neurofilament heavy chain protein, ubiquitin, β-synuclein, tau, phospho-tau pT181, N-terminal tau, amyloid β1-40, amyloid-β1-42, ubiquitin, α-, β-, and γ-synuclein, YKL-40, MCP-1; change in serum biomarkers such as neurofilament light, MRI, as well as a range of clinical measures including the Frontotemporal Lobar Degeneration Clinical Dementia Rating Sum of Boxes (FTLD-CDR-SB) and others.
+In July 2017, Axon Neuroscience started a two-year, open-label Phase 1 pilot trial of two doses of AADvac1 in 30 people with nonfluent/agrammatic variant primary progressive aphasia (PPA) between the ages of 18 and 85.
+Participants receive either 40 or 160 micrograms of AADvac1 in a series of six subcutaneous injections spaced six weeks apart, followed by five booster shots spaced 13 weeks apart.
+Primary outcomes include adverse events and measures of immunogenicity such as anti-AADvac1 antibody titer and subclass.
+Secondary outcomes include change in CSF biomarkers such as neurogranin, phosphorylated neurofilament heavy chain protein, ubiquitin, β-synuclein, tau, phospho-tau pT181, N-terminal tau, amyloid β1-40, amyloid-β1-42, ubiquitin, α-, β-, and γ-synuclein, YKL-40, MCP-1; change in serum biomarkers such as neurofilament light; MRI, as well as a range of clinical measures including the Frontotemporal Lobar Degeneration Clinical Dementia Rating Sum of Boxes (FTLD-CDR-SB) and others.
 The trial will run at three sites in Germany until July 2020.

 Clinical Trial Timeline